icepeng/lor-deckcode/README.md

 # LoR Deckcode

 Legends of Runeterra deck encoder/decoder in TypeScript.
-Port of [LorDeckCodes](https://github.com/RiotGames/LoRDeckCodes).
+Based on [LorDeckCodes](https://github.com/RiotGames/LoRDeckCodes) & [icepeng-rep](https://github.com/icepeng/lor-deckcode).
+This is an up-to-date code including the new set, Builded for [LoRGuardian](https://lorguardian.com) and for the commuinty.

 ## Install